The Two Gentlemen of Verona: Summary

-Meanwhile, Proteus' father has decided that Proteus should travel to Milan and join Valentine.
-He orders that Proteus must leave the next day, prompting a tearful farewell with Julia, to whom Proteus swears eternal love.
-The two exchange rings and vows and Proteus promises to return as soon as he can.
+Proteus's father, however, has been persuaded that Proteus too needs to further his gentlemanly education, and he orders his son to leave for Milan the very next day, prompting a tearful farewell with Julia, to whom Proteus swears eternal love.
+The couple exchange rings and vows.
+Proteus sets off accompanied by his own servant, Launce, and Launce's dog, Crab.